Vyral/aimee-freeman-recruiting/_posts/2019-04-26-this-is-why-i-continue-to-attend-real-estate-events-even-after-21-years.md

 On the first day, an agent got up and spoke, telling us how he makes $1 million per month.
 Can you even wrap your brain around what $1 million a month would even look like?

 The attendees were all people who started with just an idea or a passion, which made me reflect on my own real estate business.
-I learned from them that there are so many things that we can do to take our business to the next level.&nbsp;
+I learned from them that there are so many things that we can do to take our business to the next level.

 Honestly, I’m still just trying to process all of what I took in.
 I don’t know what road I’ll go down next, but I do feel as though, one year from today, my business is going to look completely different from how it does now.

 Many people think that they can just get their real estate license and build a business without ever doing any additional training, coaching, mentorship, or education.
-And maybe a big vision isn’t what some people want for their business.&nbsp;
+And maybe a big vision isn’t what some people want for their business.

 {% include pullquote.html %}